boblemaire/IoTaWatt/Docs/threePhase.rst

 Three-phase Power
 =================

-IoTaWatt has the capability to measure power in polyphase power systems.
+IoTaWatt has the capability to measure power in polyphase systems.
-In the interest of keeping the user interface simple for the majority of users with single phase power, the details are somewhat disguised and/or hidden.
-As of this writing, there are only a handful of three-phase users, but there's a lot of interest so the user interface will be enhanced as more is learned about what works best and what accuracy can be expected from the various methods.
+In the interest of keeping the user interface simple for the majority of users with single phase power, the details are disguised and/or hidden until needed.
+There has been a lot of interest in using IoTaWatt for three-phase monitoring, particularly in three phase countries like Australia and Germany.
+For home energy monitoring, the *derived reference* method is very popular.

 As explained in the introductory single phase section, a voltage reference is needed to measure real power.
-The challenge with three phase power is to obtain three different voltage/phase reference signals.
+The challenge with three-phase power is to obtain three different voltage/phase reference signals.
-IoTaWatt can do this by two different methods that we call Direct Reference and Derived Reference.
+IoTaWatt can do this by two different methods:

     **Direct Reference** uses three discrete voltage transformers or VTs, each one plugged into a circuit on a different phase.
-    The primary advantage is accuracy, while the disadvantages are that the extra VTs add cost, require using two of the inputs, require special adapters, and require plugs on each phase in proximity to the IoTaWatt.
+    The primary advantage is voltage accuracy, while the disadvantages are that the extra VTs add cost, require using two of the inputs, and require plugs on each phase in proximity to the IoTaWatt.

     **Derived Reference** uses a single voltage transformer